brainstormforce/bb-bootstrap-alerts/readme.txt

 Have something to say?
 Whether you are happy with these features, or wish to see some more, please feel free to share it on our <a href=”https://www.brainstormforce.com/go/uabb-facebook-group/?utm_source=wprepo&utm_campaign=bbalerts&utm_medium=FB”>Facebook group</a> where we have a bunch of active Beaver Builder enthusiasts like you!

-= Features of the Bootstrap Alerts for Beaver Builder =
+= Features of the Alerts for Beaver Builder =

 Cookie based Alerts allow you to hide an alert for a specified number of days after a user has closed it.
 This makes your alerts less intrusive!
 Linkable Alerts let you redirect users to another page when he clicks on it.
 No longer will you need to write long texts within alerts.
 You simply introduce the matter and take the user to a page that explains it all!